Kpackt/Real-World-Implementation-of-C-Design-Patterns/chapter-8/README.md

 you'll find a set of files like this one that map the physical structure to the virtual structure used by the IDE.

 ## In this chapter
 This is the swan song; the chapter where we wrap things up.
-There isn't in code in this chapter besides maybe short snippets.
+There aren't any projects in this chapter.
+I've found if I leave this sort of note out, people think the chapter code is missing.
+It isn't missing, there just isn't any.